jitendrakyadav/pgmsolutions/readme.txt

 /*** Update a file or create a file with provided extension if it doesn't exist: ***/
 //vim is different editor from vi and better while updating/editing a record/file sudo vim index.html

+/*** Unzip a zip file ***/
+unzip /home/jitendra/Downloads/Magento-CE-2.2.5_sample_data-2018-06-26-09-35-44.zip

+/*** Zip a recursive directory  ***/
+zip -r hello.zip hi      /* Here zipped a directory 'hi' with another name 'hello', when you run 'unzip hello.zip', you will get a directory 'hi' with all files recursively existing inside it as there was while zipping dirctory 'hi' */ zip hello 1.txt 2.txt 3.txt        /* created a hello.zip file having files 1.txt, 2.txt, 3.txt:  when unzipping hello.zip, parellel to hello.zip, we would get 1.txt, 2.txt, 3.txt without any wrapper folder */

 /**** Get username using currently ****/
 whoami